Introduction

 Tracks

-A track always takes its origin from a model, who request its initialization when needed and as many times as needed, for each file found, each incoming connection, or whatever the model purpose proposes.
-Each of them will follow the same defined chain of treatments, but on their own.
-This is one of the core element providing Mélodium its strong scalability.
+A track always takes its origin from a model, which requests its initialization when needed and as many times as needed: for each file found, each incoming connection, or whatever the model’s purpose proposes.
+Each track follows the same defined chain of treatments, but runs independently.
+This is one of the core elements providing Mélodium its strong scalability.

 Elements